Bethany is an Associate in the Dispute Resolution department. She specialises in commercial litigation and civil fraud.

 Bethany has experience in obtaining and defending freezing and proprietary orders and other interim injunctions for both individuals and companies and also has experience in obtaining Norwich Pharmacal Orders against third parties.

 Bethany also has significant experience acting for high net worth individuals and corporate clients in relation to competition, tax and employment disputes.

-Bethany is also a member of the Young Fraud Lawyers Association and the Junior London Solicitor Litigation Association.
+Bethany is also a member of the Young Fraud Lawyers Association, the Fraud Women's Network and the Junior London Solicitor Litigation Association.

 - Acted for the liquidator of Absolute Living Developments Limited against DS7 Ltd in a substantial property development fraud, successfully defending an application for security for costs against our client.
 Absolute Living Developments Limited (in liquidation) against v DS7 Ltd EWHC 1432 (Ch).

 - Acted for a Swiss lawyer who was appointed the executor of an English Estate in defending a claim seeking his removal under section 50 of the Administration of Justice Act 1985 by the sole beneficiary of the estate.
 The matter included allegations of fraud and theft, and was part of a worldwide series of criminal and civil claims in various territories including the Cayman Islands, BVI, Delaware, Israel, Switzerland and Liechtenstein.
 Successfully applied for summary judgment on behalf of our client on his counterclaim - Perry v Neupert EWHC 88 (Ch).